harounathiam2005/florida-greenguard-ai/README.md

 # Florida-GreenGuard-AI

-A tool to streamline the identification process of invasive and non-native species in the Florida area.
+Streamline the identification process of invasive and non-native species in the Florida area.

 </br>